-CHL: Chlorine - This is the chlorine level in ppm (parts per million).
+CHL: This is the level in ppm.
 The range is 0 to 20 ppm.
 The raw signal is in nanoamps of current and is proportional to the TRO level.

-ORP: Oxidation Reduction Potential -This is another parameter that indicates the effectiveness of the TRO in killing organisms.
+ORP: ORP is short for Oxidation Reduction Potential.
+This is another parameter that indicates the effectiveness of the TRO in killing organisms.
 Raw untreated seawater has an ORP of 180 to 280.
 This is used for diagnostics and can indicate the condition of the TRO electrode.
 It has a logarithmic relationship to TRO and is used for a qualitative comparison only.
 The reading is a voltage in millivolts.